CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 [push on Clever Cloud](https://www.clever-cloud.com/doc/clever-cloud-overview/add-application/#git-deployment), your SSH Keys may be invalid or not available on Clever cloud.
 Please check that you SSH Key is present and valid in your profile.

+### Private SSH Key
+If you want to clone a repository from a private repository, you can add a [Private SSH Key](/doc/commons/clever-cloud-overview/common-application-configuration#private-ssh-key).

 <i class="icon-question-sign"></i> **Need help about SSH keys?**
 Contact us at <support@clever-cloud.com> or you can